csmova/csmova.github.io/about.md

 Outside of research, I enjoy running, skiing, exploring the world of coffee.

-You can download my CV [here](/assets/Cameron_Movassaghi_CV.pdf) or get in touch via the contact links on the left hand side.
+Feel free to get in touch via the contact links on the left hand side!